opendcs/opendcs/docs/source/dev-docs.rst

 The only other injected field is a :code:`TimeSeriesDb` which is Provided by the Configuration and will already be valid and can be used directly for things like testing DaoObjects or null which indicates the implementation under test doesn't use the any of the timeseries database components.

-The sample :code:`LoadingAppDaoTestIT` uses the :code:`@EnableIfSql` :code:`ExecutionCondition`
+A test may or may not require access to the :code:`TimeSeriesDb` and so is not provided by default.

- to determine if the test should be run or not.
+The sample :code:LoadingAppDaoTestIT uses the :code:@EnableIfSql annotation that extends from Junit's :code:ExecutionCondition to determine if the test should be run or not.

 Additional ExecutionConditions and parameter injection will be added in the future as needed and as we better identify concepts to map to vs implementation details.